 Chenille is an excellent fabric choice for a home, especially for items that will get heavy use, such as a couch or chair in your living room.
 This fabric is similar to velvet and it has a cut pile that aids in comfort and it is resistant to abrasions.

 These three different types of fabric are very similar to each other.
-You will likely find these fabrics as a polyester multi weave fabric and most often, they have a surface abrasion treatment to give it a slightly fuzzy pile to mimic pure suede fabric.
+You will likely find these fabrics as polyester multi-weave fabric and most often, they have a surface abrasion treatment to give it a slightly fuzzy pile to mimic pure suede fabric.
 These types of fabrics are an excellent choice for a heavy use family room and one with pets.
 They are very strong, abrasion resistant and really easy to clean as well.

 Velvet has a very dense cut pile that makes is soft and luxurious with a sheen to it.
 Velvet can withstand heavy use and it’s very attractive in any project in your home.
 You do need to keep in mind, that if someone spills something on it, it needs to be tended to immediately for best results.
-Dining room chairs are often upholstered in velvet with a waterproof and stain resistant treatment on them to solve the cleaning factor.
+Dining room chairs are often upholstered in velvet with a waterproof and stain-resistant treatment on them to solve the cleaning factor.

 These two fabrics are textured and woven and they hide stains and wear very well.
 You can use them on any project, but it’s best to choose the higher quality end of the scale to reduce pilling and fabric pulls.